Pasta Dough Recipes

 1. melt butter in pot, then add water, olive oil, and salt.

-2. once close to a simmer add flour 1/3 at a time and whisk vigorously until smooth.
+2. once close to a simmer add flour all at once and whisk vigorously until smooth.

 3. once thick convert to using a spatula and mix for 3-5 minutes until bottom of pot starts to form a skin.

-4. remove and add mixture to a kitchen aid, start mixing and add the cheese til fully incorporated then add the eggs until the mixture is smooth not grainy.
+4. remove and add mixture to a kitchen aid, start mixing low speed and add the cheese til fully incorporated then add the eggs until the mixture is smooth not grainy.

-5. add mixture to a pastry bag with nipple, and make gnocchi in boiling water. (once they float the are down).
+5. let do rest 15-20 minutes (covered) then add mixture to a pastry bag with nipple, and make gnocchi in boiling water. (once they float the are down).

 7. When cooking add a generous amount of butter to pan and cook the gnocchi until crisp and golden.